Another approach to the Kan-Quillen model structure

 Specifically, we show that the pullback of a horn inclusion along a fibration is a \emph{strong} anodyne extension.
-Viewed in dual form, this describes how to equip the dependent product of a fibration along a fibration with the \emph{structure} of a fibration when given choices of such structure for the two original fibrations.
+Since we describe the strong anodyne extension explicitly, this means that given a pair of maps $Z \xrightarrow{g} Y \xrightarrow{f} X$ for which we are given the \emph{structure} of a Kan fibration for both $f$ and $g$ (i.e.\ a chosen solution for every lifting problem with horn inclusions) we may also equip the pushforward $\Pi_f(g) \in \sset/X$ with the \emph{structure} of a Kan fibration.

+It is possible to view the notion of regular pairing used here as essentially a special case of Forman's discrete vector fields for CW-complexes \cite{forman-morse-theory-for-cell-complexes}.
+Since an earlier version of this paper, our analysis of Kan's $\exinf$ functor has been adapted by others to stratified homotopy theory~\cite{douteau2018} and to a constructive setting~\cite{henry2019}.